substancelab/playbook/README.md

 Explaining what you did is nice, explaining why you did it is even nicer.
 It’s even more useful if you explain why you did it over other options.

+See [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/) for an overview of how to write (and why) good commit messages.
+In summary:

+1. Separate subject from body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line
+6. Wrap the body at 72 characters
+7. Use the body to explain what and why vs. how

 ### Example: Building a feature

 Grab the most important, ready story from the project management tool (GitHub, Waffle, whatever your project uses).
 Assign it to yourself and…